 - Rollcage, which used gravity-defying cars that can be driven on the ceiling and walls as easily as the floor... and for frequently taking place in stages where it's hard to even TELL what's up and down.
 Or where up and down just aren't constant values (like in a space station).

-- The Apogee classic Wacky Wheels... basic kart racing, 'cept for the hedgehog cannon.
+- The Apogee classic Wacky Wheels is just basic kart racing, except for the hedgehog cannon.

 - Carmageddon and its sequels.
 Street racing of the classic arcade formula - try to keep your timer up while you attempt to complete your objective.
 Only instead of just completing the race as your objective, you can instead destroy all your opponents, or run over every pedestrian in the level (which includes cows).
 The whole mass murdering ordeal caused no small controversy and the pedestrians were replaced with zombies or robots for some markets.

 - Burnout: Souped-up, nitro-equipped race-cars (or trucks, or vans) compete in street races on roads packed with civilian traffic, and crashing (or, better yet, making your opponents crash) is half the point.

 - Flatout: Similar to Burnout but with crazier, off-road tracks, and high explosive trackside objects, but no civilian traffic.
 The other racers want to make you crash so hard that you're flung through the windscreen of your vehicle, though.